Body Mass Index, explained

 |30.0 or higher||Obese|

-Overweight and obese are the ranges of weight that are greater than what is generally considered healthy for a given height, and are used as a signal for higher risk for disease.4
+Overweight and obese are the ranges of weight that are greater than what is generally considered healthy for a given height, and are used as a signal for higher risk for certain diseases such as type 2 diabetes and obstructive sleep apnea.4 Underweight is the range of weight that is lower than what is generally considered healthy for a given height, and may indicate underlying medical conditions or an eating disorder and higher risk for conditions such as osteoporosis.

 Why use BMI?

-We know that BMI is not a perfect measure; some of the known limitations include:
+We know that BMI is not a perfect measure of health.
+Some of the known limitations include:

 - It does not directly assess body fat and there are other measures such as waist circumference or DEXA scans that may be a better measure of body composition.